 Enter numbers directly from the keypad to specify numbers representing projectors channels (source setups), or slots.
 As each digit is entered, it is inserted on the right of the field, and the numbers already in the field are shifted on the left.
-The channel numbers are defined with two digits-for example, if you enter only a single digit (such as "7") for a channel number, the channel will automatically be defined as "07".
+The channel numbers are defined with two digits-for example, if you enter only a single digit (such as 7) for a channel number, the channel is automatically defined as 07.

-Enter "07" to utilize this channel.
+Enter 07 to use this channel.
 If you press any non-numbered key, the number entered up to that point is accepted and updated as the new value.
 Press EXIT to cancel editing of numerical values.